ZhichengZhou-1/.Net-Bank-App/README.md

 # .Net-Bank-App
-Within the project directory, run
+Within the project directory, to run the app run the following command
-### dotnet run to run the app
+### dotnet run